best-practice-and-impact/qa-of-code-guidance/book/testing_code.md

 * `pytest` for Python
 * `testthat` for R

+R users might also be interested in `assertthat`, which provides Python-like assertions in R.

 Other common frameworks, which have a Class-based focus, are:
 * `unittest` built into Python
 * `Runit` for R